marktane/simple_captcha_solver/README.md

-it is a simple captcha solver using easy ocr
+a simple captcha solver using easyocr